orbitalquark/textadept/doc/manual/8_Themes.md

 `view.lua` contains view-specific properties like caret and selection colors.
 See the [LuaDoc](../modules/buffer.html) for documentation on the properties.

+## Testing Themes

+You can reload or switch between themes on the fly using `Ctrl+Shift+T` (⌘⇧T on Mac OSX), but be aware that the Scintilla views do not reset themselves, so any options set explicitly in the previous theme's `view.lua` file that are not set explicitly in the new theme will carry over.
+The switch feature is intended primarily for theme exploration and/or development and can be slow when many buffers or views are open.

+Any errors that occur in the theme are printed to `io.stderr`.

-## Theming Text Fields
+## Theming the GUI

-There is no way to theme text fields like the Find and Replace ones from within Textadept.
+There is no way to theme GUI controls like text fields and buttons from within Textadept.
 Instead, use [GTK Resource files][gtkrc].
-The names of the text field widgets are:

-* Find field: `textadept-find-entry`.
-* Replace field: `textadept-replace-entry`.
-* Command entry: `textadept-command-entry`.
+The `GtkWindow` name is `textadept`.
+For example, styling all text fields with a `"textadept-entry-style"` would be done like this:

+    widget "textadept*GtkEntry*" style "textadept-entry-style"

 [gtkrc]: http://library.gnome.org/devel/gtk/stable/gtk-Resource-Files.html

+## Getting Themes

+For now, user-created themes are obtained from the [wiki](http://caladbolg.net/textadeptwiki).
+The classic `dark`, `light`, and `scite` themes prior to version 4.3 have been moved there.